-When you create a device cloud, the Builder will create the required resources in your AWS account.
+When you create a device cloud, the Builder will create the required AWS resources.

 Ioto stores device data in the AWS region you nominate so you have total control and privacy regarding your device data.
-Device data goes directly from your devices to the Device Cloud in your account.
-The device data is not sent through EmbedThis servers or other AWS accounts.
+Device data goes directly from your devices to your device database in the device cloud in your region.
+The device data does not transit other third-parties services.

 - An AWS DynamoDB database registry of your devices.